panzerdp/dmitripavlutin.com/content/posts/070-reacr-state-mng/index.md

 const [count, setCount] = useState(0);
 ```

-`on` state variable is solely responsible of storing the switch state.
+`on` state variable is solely responsible for storing the switch state.
 The same way `count` variable is solely responsible for a counter.

 Now let's try to update the counter: